Nenkai/ArcExplorer/README.md

 > [!WARNING]
 > This is a work in progress, and the ArchiveService API/Interface is not finalized.

-A generic game archive explorer using Avalonia.
+A generic game archive explorer using Avalonia (for cross-platform).
 Intended to be modular and expandable through plugins.

 Mainly because I was getting tired of not having UIs for my archive extractors.